techx-cv/Environment_Tutorial/README.md

 # Intro

-This is the tutorial for the use of the Colaboratory Platform, short for Colab,provided by Google.
-This will function as the Integrated Developer Environment(IDE) in our track.
-This repo will teach you how to set up all requirements and configrations on your own Colab notebook.
+This is the tutorial for the environment setting of the TechX computer vision track which will help you set up every thing you need for developing.

-## What is IDE & Why Colab?
+## What is Colab & Why Colab?

-To be short, IDE is the developing tool where developers implement and test their code.
+Colaboratory Platform, short for Colab, is a Integrated Developer Environment(IDE) developed by Google.
+It's also functions as the develop platform which we are going to write and test our code.
+A good weel could fascilliate developer on a great scale.
 Therefore, choosing a well-integrated IDE would be crucial.
 Colab, as an online IDE, outperforms many other local IDE on three aspects: easy to deploy, easy to config, various computation resources.

 ## System, Language and Tools: